Tommy Henriksen: Biography

 In March 2011, while being associate producer, guitar player, bass player, programmer, mixer and engineer on the new Alice Cooper Welcome 2 My Nightmare record, Alice asked Henriksen to play guitar in his live band, which Henriksen continues to be a member of.
 He can also be seen playing bass guitar in the "Heaven in This Hell" video by fellow Cooper bandmate Orianthi.

 On October 31, 2014, Henriksen released the digital single "Give'm Hell" off his solo album Tommy!
 Tommy!!
 Tommy!!!, out on the Blue Martin/K-tel label in Switzerland, Germany and Austria.
 A promotional video for "Give 'Em Hell" was shot around Zurich, Switzerland.
 A limited edition vinyl version of the album was released in 2015 on Bellyache Records.

 Henriksen is also a member of the Cooper-fronted rock supergroup Hollywood Vampires, appearing on the band's eponymous 2015 debut studio album and playing rhythm guitar at the band's Rock in Rio show on September 24, 2015, as well as warm-up shows at The Roxy on September 16 and 17.
 Henriksen played with the Hollywood Vampires during their February 2016 Grammy Award Performance.

 In March 2017, Henriksen digitally released his latest solo album, StarStruck, on his own label Dis Vicious Music; a limited edition vinyl release followed in late May via Bellyache Records.
 Henriksen also had a significant role in the making of the Alice Cooper album, Paranormal, co-producing, playing guitar, and co-writing 3 songs.

-In December 2022, Henriksen released the first track to his new project, Crossbone Skully, that he co created with Swedish guitarist and producer Tommy Denander.
-Skully is known as a legendary Harley-riding party animal and ghoulish rock & roll hero, armed with supernatural powers and a busted-up spaceship, trekking back to earth to find the planet in chaos.
-Crossbone Skully is recruited by a band of space warriors, The Misfits of the Universe (Alice Cooper, Joe Perry, Nikki Sixx, Kane Roberts & Sheryl Cooper), to defeat the all-powerful Sorcerer (Johnny Depp).
-Crossbone Skully released their first track, Evil World Machine on December 5, 2022.
-Following forward he pursued to release The Boom Went The Boom (feat.
-Phil Collen) on October 6, 2023, and his most recent release, I'm Unbreakable on November 17, 2023.
+Henriksen launched Crossbone Skully in December 2022 with Mutt Lange as executive producer, debuting with Evil World Machine.
+Subsequent releases include The Boom Went the Boom (feat.
+Phil Collen), High On You (feat.
+Nikki Sixx), Everyone’s on Dope, and I’m Unbreakable, co-written with Lange.
+The next chapter, We’re L.O.S.T.
+(Lost Outcast Stronger Together), drops February 27, 2026, giving the final blow to the Evil World Machine saga.